MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-deploy-mlflow-models.md

 [!INCLUDE [cli v2](includes/machine-learning-cli-v2.md)]

-In this article, learn about deployment of [MLflow](https://www.mlflow.org) models to Azure Machine Learning for both real-time and batch inference, and about the different tools you can use to manage the deployment.
+In this article, learn about deployment of [MLflow](https://www.mlflow.org) models to Azure Machine Learning for both real-time and batch inference, and about different tools you can use to manage the deployment.

 ## No-code deployment